Soft drinks under pressure from weather, price pressures and health trends

 KEY DATA FINDINGS

-RTD coffee faces intense competition from the energy drinks category
+Strong competition from energy drinks

 RTD Tea in Lithuania